Frequently Asked Questions

 Where did the name Saint Croix originate?

-The settlement was located just downstream of the confluence of two rivers and a bay.
+The island was located just downstream of the confluence of two rivers and a bay.
 The shape of these water bodies suggested the shape of a cross, so Pierre Dugua called it “Isle Ste-Croix” (croix is French for cross).

-Relations were good between the early settlers and the First Peoples (Wapaponiyik - People of the Early Dawn or Wabanaki).
+Relations were good between the early explorers and the First Peoples (Wapaponiyik - People of the Early Dawn or Wabanaki).
 Even though their cultures were very different, friendly relations between them were important to the ultimate survival of the colonies.

 Are there any original buildings left on the island?

-No. There are no visible traces of the early settlement.
+No. There are no visible traces of the early encampment.
 When the decision was made to move the expedition to Port Royal, most of the buildings were dismantled, put onto the ships, and moved and erected at the new site.

 Who were the Acadians?